electronicarts/helmci/README.md

 * spinnaker seems rather heavy weight to install, haven't succeeded yet.
 * harness is mostly proprietary solution.

-As a result a Python program was written as an altnerative solution.
+As a result a Python program was written as an alternative solution.
 This is a rewrite of the Python program.

 ## Current Limitations